Last Updated: July 2021

 Our customers and regulators expect independent verification of security, privacy, and compliance controls.
 PeopleDoc undergoes independent third-party audits on a regular basis to provide this assurance.

 ISO 27001 is an international standard of practice for information security controls based on ISO/IEC 27002, specifically for Cloud Services.
-PeopleDoc has been certified compliant with ISO
+PeopleDoc has been certified compliant with ISO:IEC 27001:2013 for its product and services.

 SSAE16 / ISAE 3402 (SOC 2)

 The American Institute of Certified Public Accountants (AICPA) SOC 2 (Service Organization Controls) audit framework defines Trust Principles and criteria for security, availability, processing integrity, and confidentiality.
-PeopleDoc has the SOC 2 report for the PeopleDoc Services.
+PeopleDoc maintains a SOC 2 report for its product and services.

 Data Subject's Rights